sgflt/sqlbuilder/README.md

 [![Build Status](https://travis-ci.com/sgflt/sqlbuilder.svg?branch=master)](https://travis-ci.com/sgflt/sqlbuilder)

 # sqlbuilder
-is a leightweight library that simplifies generating of SQL/JPQL/HQL.
+is a lightweight library that simplifies generating of SQL/JPQL/HQL.

 In opposite to jOOQ or DSLQuery this implementation is not dialect aware.
 What you write is what you get.
 There is no need to generate definitons of tables or similar things.